 Recovering contacts using iCloud on your iPhone

-If you’ve lost or deleted a contact by mistake, there is no reason to panic.
+If you’ve lost or deleted a contact by mistake, don’t panic.
 Contacts are set to sync with iCloud by default.
-You can go to settings and turn them off and on again to let them sync to your iPhone again.
+You can go to Settings and turn them off and on to sync to your iPhone again.

 Step 1: Go to Settings > [your name] > iCloud.